Pebblely vs Canva: Which AI Tool Is Better for Product Images?

-The $2.4 Billion Problem Every E-Commerce Brand Faces
+The a controlled budget Billion Problem Every E-Commerce Brand Faces

-According to JungleScout's 2025 Consumer Trends Report, e-commerce businesses spend an average of $2.4 billion annually on product photography services across Amazon, Shopify, and direct-to-consumer brands.
-For individual operators, that translates to $150-500 per product SKU when factoring studio rentals, professional photographers, models, and post-production editing.
-ASOS reportedly maintains a library of over 400,000 product images at any given time, requiring constant refresh cycles as inventory changes.
-This traditional approach creates bottlenecks for fast-moving retailers like SHEIN, which launches thousands of new styles weekly.
-AI-powered product image tools have emerged as a solution, promising to cut production costs by 80% while reducing turnaround time from days to seconds.
+According to ecommerce teams's 2025 Consumer Trends Report, e-commerce businesses spend an average of a controlled budget billion annually on product photography services across Amazon, Shopify, and direct-to-consumer brands.
+For individual operators, that translates to a controlled budget per product SKU when factoring studio rentals, professional photographers, models, and post-production editing. ecommerce teams reportedly maintains a library of over 400,000 product images at any given time, requiring constant refresh cycles as inventory changes.
+This traditional approach creates bottlenecks for fast-moving retailers like ecommerce teams, which launches thousands of new styles weekly.
+AI-powered product image tools have emerged as a solution, promising to can support measurable improvement in production costs when product data, creative review, and channel testing are controlled while reducing turnaround time from days to seconds.
 Two platforms dominate this space: Pebblely and Canva.
 Understanding which delivers superior results for your specific e-commerce operation requires examining their actual capabilities, pricing structures, and integration ecosystems.

 What Pebblely Actually Does for Product Photography